keisei1092/CropViewControllerPractice/README.md

 # CropViewControllerPractice

-Example cropping camera image using `UIScrollView` and `UIImageView`
+An example of cropping camera image using `UIScrollView` and `UIImageView` .

 ### Usage